speedyleion/speedyleion.github.io/_posts/2021-02-28-profiling-rust.markdown

 Doing some quick googling led me to the `profiling` chapter of [The Rust Performance Book][perf-book].
 Almost every tool on there was *nix based.
-Doing some more googling I ran accross this [reddit post][wpa-reddit] which mentions using the [Windows Performance Analyzer (WPA)][WPA].
+Doing some more googling I ran across this [reddit post][wpa-reddit] which mentions using the [Windows Performance Analyzer (WPA)][WPA].

 I had heard of [WPA] before from reading [Finding build bottlenecks with C++ Build Insights](https://devblogs.microsoft.com/cppblog/finding-build-bottlenecks-with-cpp-build-insights/).